HighIander/Smart-TeX/README.md

 First-party SmartTeX source files are licensed under CC BY-NC-SA 4.0.
 Bundled KaTeX files are licensed under the MIT license included with the vendor files.

+The name "Smart TeX", "Smart-TeX" and "SmartTeX" are owned by the author and not part of this license.